 Distance Education

-The M.S. in Nutrition Professional Practice Concentration (MS-RDN) uses online technologies and learning management systems to deliver course content.
-However, the experiential learning portions of this concentration require onsite availability throughout the entire program.
-Therefore, a distance learning option is not offered.
-Students must be located near campus for regularly scheduled program activities and may travel up to two hours for supervised training.
+The hybrid program uses online technologies and computerized learning management systems to deliver instructional content consistently to all program locations.
+Experiential learning and designated courses in this concentration require the onsite availability of students throughout the program.
+Students must be located near campus for regularly scheduled program activities and may have to travel up to two hours for supervised training.
+Therefore, a distance learning (or fully remote) option for this program is not offered.

 Assessment of Prior Learning or Coursework